Emotional Mets face reality of free agency after NLCS defeat

 Their top starting pitchers will all enter free agency, as will first baseman Pete Alonso.
 His six-year run in New York included 226 regular-season home runs -- third in franchise history -- as well as several clutch long balls this postseason that only enhanced his popularity with Mets fans.

-Alonso fought back his own emotions in discussing the team while being asked about his future.
+Alonso fought back his emotions in discussing the team while being asked about his future.

-Alonso played in every Mets game this year, hitting 34 home runs -- a career low -- though his 31 doubles were a career high.
+Alonso played in every game this season, hitting 34 home runs -- a career low -- though his 31 doubles were a career high.
 Overall, his 123 OPS-plus was exactly the same as in 2023, when he hit 46 home runs.
-He's in line for a $100 million or more deal assuming he wants a long-term contract.
+He's in line for a $100 million or more deal, assuming he wants a long-term contract.

 "I have no control over that right now," Manaea said through watery eyes.
 "I love my time here.
 I love New York.
 I love the organization."